java-devp/JavaPrg/README.md

 # JavaPrg

-Make sure that when work with Application Network should enable to porcess some cdn which are added in html file.
+Make sure that when work with Application Network should be enable to process some cdn and other link which are added in html file.